Content Map Terms

 In infants, children and adults, it is recommended to utilize conservative, non-surgical techniques by working with speech, feeding, myofunctional or other types of therapists before considering surgical release options to optimize results of the procedure(s).
 This is because the longer a patient has compensated for these oral ties, the less likely a simple release will be sufficient to fix the problem, as the patient will need to learn the best way for their newly mobile tongue and mouth tissue to function.
 Also, by working with these therapists, its possible some problems may be resolved without having to consider a surgical option.

-Modern surgical releases for these conditions usually involve advanced techniques with lasers, electrocautery, or sharp surgical tools, to preserve normal tissue, reduce scarring, and return to normal function as fast as possible.
+Modern surgical releases are aimed at preserving normal tissue, minimizing scarring, and restoring normal function as soon as possible.
 It should be made clear that the surgical release is only one part of the treatment, and that aftercare will require exercises and stretches to allow for proper healing.
 This aftercare may require weeks or more time depending on the individual case.
 Families should be prepared and understand their commitment to rehabilitation prior to engaging in surgery.
 Patients with special healthcare needs, syndromic conditions, neuromuscular or neurological impairment or other medical issues should be medically cleared prior to any surgical treatment by their pediatrician or other specialists, to assure that optimal outcomes and goals are achieved and to prevent complications.

 While you wait and see, you can also: